joshyliz/Add_or_Remove_Scurvy/README.md

 To enbale scurvy on a save load into the desired save and press the F5 key it will then save the game and enable scurvy.
 To disable scurvy do the same thing except press the F6 key to disable scurvy.
-!NOTE after enabling this mod you can uninstall it afterwords and still keep the changes it made
+!NOTE after enabling this mod you can uninstall it afterwords and still keep the changes it made !IMPORTANT: The way to know if the mod worked is to check the terminal.
+The terminal will output a message highlighted in green or red, indicating whether scruvy is enabled or disabled.